The why and how-not of yeast infections

 - If you're using a hormonal birth control method and want to keep doing so, just supplement with the acidophilus or yogurt regularly like suggested with antibiotics.

 - Eat in a way that's good for you most of the time.
 This is obviously important for your general health and well-being, but it can also help to prevent yeast infections.
 Be moderate with sugar, processed foods and simple carbs: make most of your diet fresh fruits and veggies, whole grains and lean proteins.
+Be moderate with any booze or caffiene intake.

 - Practice safer sex, and be sure you and your partners are both keeping an eye on your own sexual health.
 At the first sign of something being amiss, for either of you, see your sexual healthcare provider.